During our 9-year journey in South America, we visited Bolivia six times. In

 Each Sunday morning, vehicles gather in front of the home of the Virgin de Candelaria Cathedral, decked out in a spectacular display of flowers and plastic knick-knacks.
 Priests bless the vehicle for a safe journey home while the vehicle owners pour champagne and light fireworks.
-Here’s the full story on the blessing of our Land Cruiser.

-3. Aymara New Year in La Paz and Tiwanaku (June 21)
+Festival #3 – Aymara New Year in La Paz and Tiwanaku (June 21)

 It was still dark when we entered Valle de la Luna, right outside La Paz.
-The organizers had lit a bonfire and we could help ourselves to cup of hot chocolate.
+The organizers had lit a bonfire and we could help ourselves to a cup of hot chocolate.
 At night the temperatures in the Andes Mountains can be freezing and I appreciated these gestures that made us feel welcome.

 We didn’t know whether we would be welcome at this still very traditional celebration which only became a national holiday in 2009: The Aymara New Year.
 The Aymara are one of the thirty-six ethnic groups in Bolivia (the current president Evo Morales is Aymara) and the main group inhabiting the altiplano – Bolivia’s high plains.

-Other offerings consisted of symbols made of sugar, such as tablets depicting a house, moneybags, etc – like Alasitas, they have miniatures that represent their dreams.
-During the offerings the amautas called onto Pachamama (mother earth) and Pachakama (the universe) to bless the New Year and give thanks to the sun.
+Other offerings consisted of symbols made of sugar, such as tablets depicting a house, money bags, etc – like Alasitas, they have miniatures that represent their dreams.
+During the offerings, the amautas called onto Pachamama (mother earth) and Pachakama (the universe) to bless the New Year and give thanks to the sun.

 I assume the celebration takes place in many parts of Bolivia’s altiplano but I know for sure in Vale de la Luna (south of La Paz) and at Tiwanaku (2-hour drive from La Paz).
 The latter is a large-scale event while in Vale de la Luna it is a more intimate affair.

-4. The Procession of el Gran Poder in La Paz (May / June)
+Festival #4 – The Procession of el Gran Poder in La Paz (May / June)